TULiberalArts/Chinese/pages/faculty.md

 ---
+# global predefined variables
+layout: tla_faculty
+permalink: /faculty/
+published: true
+# meta-data variables
 title: Faculty
-permalink: /faculty/
-layout: tla_faculty
-keywords: 'chinese, faculty'
 description: >-
   Our faculty members have studied all over the world.
 They put their knowledge into  practice working closely with our students in small classes.
-published: true
+keywords: 'chinese, faculty'
+# custom variables
+sidebar: false
 ---
 Our faculty members have studied all over the world.
 They put their knowledge into practice working closely with our students in small classes.